Built a PE due diligence platform inside Bain and took it from concept to revenue in 18 months.

 The data model behind event ROI: sourcing, enrichment, sequencing, capture, and attribution as one record.

-Start with a project someone already owns and cannot keep ignoring.
+Start with a project someone already owns and has to make visible.

 Let agents draft, code, check, and summarize inside explicit boundaries.

-Make the model clear enough for customers, teammates, and investors.
+Explain the tradeoffs clearly enough for customers, teammates, and investors.

 Where I have built and shipped

-Different settings, same job: understand the business, build the product, sell the early version, and keep the operating model honest.
+Different settings, same job: understand the business, build the product, sell the early version, and keep decisions tied to customer evidence.

 Luminik